pmndrs/uikit/docs/tutorials/sizing.md

 ---
 title: Sizing
 description: How to size elements and use pixelSize, sizeX, sizeY, and precision.
-nav: 3
+nav: 10
 ---

 **TLDR**: The size of the Root element is defined in three.js units through the optional `sizeX` and `sizeY` parameters.
 The `pixelSize` parameter allows you to define how big one pixel in the UI is in relation to one three.js unit.

-> [!IMPORTANT]
+**Important**

-> The `pixelSize` should be set so that the default font height (`16px`) is reasonably sized.
+The `pixelSize` should be set so that the default font height (`16px`) is reasonably sized.
 All pre-built components adhere to this sizing concept.

 <details>
   <summary>In Depth Explanation</summary>